felixcremer/esdl_sentinel/journal/setup_s1_cube.md

 Where is the cube-config?

 We are planning to use the NetCDF provider and prepare our Geotiffs by using gdalwarp.

+After preprocessing we need to use the spatialist stack function to prepare the geotiffs and crop them to one grid.

 To convert all geotiffs in a folder, use the following snippet in the shell.
 ```
 for file in *.tif; do